MicrosoftDocs/azure-dev-docs/articles/ai/introduction-build-generative-ai-solutions.md

 To answer these questions, it's important that you first develop a mental model that maps how all the new terminology and technologies fit into what you already understand.
 Developing a mental model helps you design and build generative AI features into your applications.
 To that end, the purpose of this series of articles is to show you how your current software development experience applies to generative AI.
 The articles also provide a level-set on keywords and concepts as you begin developing your first generative AI solutions.

-## What do business hope to achieve with generative AI?
+## What do businesses hope to achieve with generative AI?

 To understand how your current software development experience applies to generative AI, it's important to start by understanding how businesses intend to benefit from it.